 Gentle pressure on the surgical site helps stop the bleeding.
 Do this for 45 minutes up to 2 hours.

 If bleeding is excessive, bite down on a moistened black tea bag instead.
-The tannic acid constricts blood vessels and it is easier for blood clots to form.
+Tannic acid constricts blood vessels, making it easier for blood clots to form.

-In order to avoid unnecessary bleeding try to remain calm, sit upright, and refrain from physical exercise.
-Don’t bend over or lift anything heavy.
-Forceful spitting, smoking, and using a straw can also complicate blood clots forming.
+To avoid unnecessary bleeding, try to remain calm, sit upright, and refrain from physical exercise.
+Do not bend over or lift anything heavy.
+Forceful spitting, smoking, and using a straw can also complicate the formation of blood clots.

 Manage pain